Is an awareness campaign a good idea for your nonprofit?

 As a fundraiser, you know it’s not always easy to rise above the noise.
 But being creative and finding a way comes with the territory when you work in nonprofit development.
 And an awareness campaign can be a great way to do it!

-But these strategies require a unique approach, whether you’re planning a campaign around a particular day of awareness related to your mission, looking for ways to stand out on occasions like GivingTuesday, or want to grow your network of potential supporters.
+But these strategies require a unique approach, whether you’re planning a campaign around a particular day of awareness related to your mission, looking for ways to stand out on occasions like GivingTuesday, or wanting to grow your network of potential supporters.

-And an awareness campaign is one of the most effective ways your nonprofit can vary your communications and stand out from the crowd.
+Believe it or not, an awareness campaign is one of the most effective ways your nonprofit can vary your communications and stand out from the crowd.
 Here’s what you need to know before you get started!

 What is your goal?